nahidacm/nest-react-antd-admin-boilerplate-template/README.md

 ```bash
 cp .env-sample .env
 ```
-You may change the port number in `.env` file
+You may change the port number in `backend/.env` and `frontend/.env` file

 Create database tables:
 ```bash